14 ways to say “You’re welcome” in Italian

 Non c’è di che

-“There is nothing to thank me for”, use it when you want to underline that
+meaning is “There is nothing to thank me for”.

-A more informal way to say it is “E di che?” which literally means “what (are you thanking me) for”
+A more informal way to say it is “E di che?”, which literally means “What are you thanking me for?”
+It’s used casually to downplay the need for gratitude, indicating that the action was no trouble at all.

 Grazie per il consiglio